Make your puppy's first Christmas the safest it can be

 Sometimes, despite your best efforts, pet emergencies still happen, so it’s wise to have a plan in place just in case.
 If your puppy is unwell over the festive period when your daytime vet is closed, our teams will be here for you in more than 60 clinics across the country.
 Click here to find your nearest Vets Now clinic and save our number in case you ever need us.

-If you’re looking for some advice on caring for your puppy this Christmas, you can video chat with our vets from the comfort of your home.
+If you’re looking for some advice on caring for your puppy this Christmas, we partnered with PawSquad, so you can video chat with vets from the comfort of your home.

 Find lots more pet advice on our Christmas hub.